sundarram1608/statistical_data_analysis/README.md

 > scipy.stats<br>

 ## How to run the code?
-- Fork & Clone the repository.
+- Fork & Clone the repository
-- Install necessary libraries (virtual environment recommended) using the `pip install` command in your terminal.
+- Install the above libraries (virtual environment recommended) if not available using the command `pip install` in terminal
-- Open the Code file and run the cells.
-(Same Folder hierarchy as in repository to be used).
+- Open the Code file and run all the cells.
+(Same Folder hierarchy as in repository to be used)